-- 2.4 If, in extreme circumstances, general reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short-term resources. - 2.5 Even at times when extreme pressure is put on the Council's finances, the Council must keep a minimum balance sufficient to pay three months' salaries to staff in general reserves at all times.
+- 2.3 The general fund balance is to be maintained at a level based upon a risk assessment carried out annually by the Responsible Financial Officer (RFO) when setting the budget for the forthcoming year.
+Any surplus on the reserve above the required balance may be used to fund capital expenditure, be appropriated to earmarked reserves or used to limit any increase in the precept. - 2.4 If, in extreme circumstances, general reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short-term resources. - 2.5 Even at times when extreme pressure is put on the Council's finances, the Council must keep a minimum balance sufficient to pay two months' salaries to staff in general reserves at all times.